NVIDIA/NVFlare/docs/user_guide/poc_command.rst

 .. note::

-    If you run ``nvflare poc --start`` before prepare, you will get the following error:
+    If you run ``nvflare poc start`` before prepare, you will get the following error:

         .. code-block:: shell

-           /tmp/nvflare/poc/project.yml is missing, make sure you have first run 'nvflare poc --prepare'
+           /tmp/nvflare/poc/project.yml is missing, make sure you have first run 'nvflare poc prepare'

 .. note::

-    If you run ``nvflare poc --start`` after having already started the server or any of the clients, you will get errors like:
+    If you run ``nvflare poc start`` after having already started the server or any of the clients, you will get errors like:

         .. code-block::